by Diane Linsley

 I trust in the Law of Attraction to bring each of us whatever matches our vibration.

-This earth school is a place of learning.
+The earth school is a place of learning.
 It's not about being perfect.

 People learn best from their own experience.
+Each person learns at their own pace.

 Personal growth comes from solving problems.
 I allow other people to grow.